ewth/yolor-edge/README.md

-# jetson-yolor
+# yolor-edge

-This forms part of a larger project, [DeepRescue](https://github.com/ewth/DeepRescue), examining how artificial intelligence can assist in urban search and rescue situations.
+This forms part of a larger project examining how artificial intelligence can assist in urban search and rescue situations.

-This particular aspect of the project focuses on running YOLOR on an [NVIDIA Jetson Xavier NX](https://developer.nvidia.com/embedded/jetson-xavier-nx-devkit), evaluating its suitability for locating people using computer vision in collapsed building disasters.
+This particular aspect of the project focuses on implementing and running YOLOR on an [NVIDIA Jetson Xavier NX](https://developer.nvidia.com/embedded/jetson-xavier-nx-devkit), evaluating its suitability for locating people using computer vision in collapsed building disasters.
 Being signficantly cluttered, dynamic and unpredictable environments with highly variable lighting, such disaster sites have historically proven difficult for autonomous robotics to operate in.

 ## YOLOR

-The primary object detection algorithm focused on here is You Only Learn One Representation, or YOLOR, published in July 2021.
+The primary object detection algorithm focused on here is You Only Learn One Representation, or YOLOR, published in May 2021.

 All credit goes to:
 - Chien-Yao Wang, I-Hau Yeh and Hong-Yuan Mark Liao for their groundbreaking paper, [You Only Learn One Representation: Unified Network for Multiple Tasks](https://arxiv.org/abs/2105.04206).